 The two types of cheese commonly used in hot chocolate are queso doble crema or queso campesino.
 Both of these types of cheese have been chosen because they melt while still keeping their shape.

 As a serious cheese-lover, I felt rather offended by this Colombian fact when I first heard it.
 But, if you can’t beat em, you better get slurping to see what all the fuss is about!
-Despite the doubts that many have about this local speciality, most concede that it is actually surprisingly good!
+After exploring the Bogotá food scene myself (where this drink is most popular), I’ve definitely been won over!

 2. Pablo Escobar’s hippos are thriving in Colombia